Hatimsel/portfolio_project/README.md

 Real-Time Chat App

-Welcome to our real-time chat application!
-This project utilizes Node.js and Express for the backend, React for the frontend, and ChatEngine API to streamline the chat functionalities.
+Welcome to our advanced real-time chat application!
+This project leverages Node.js and Express for the backend, React for the frontend, and ChatEngine API to power the chat functionalities.
+Our chat app now includes AI-driven features, such as Assistant Bot, Coder Bot, and Autocomplete Bot, and is designed to be offered as a SaaS product for seamless integration into other business applications.

 Features:

-Real-time messaging
-User authentication
-Chat rooms
-Responsive design
+Real-time Messaging: Engage in live, instantaneous conversations.
+User Authentication: Secure and personalized access.
+Chat Rooms: Create and join dynamic chat rooms.
+AI Integration: Interact with Assistant, Coder, and Autocomplete Bots.
+Responsive Design: Optimized for various devices.

 Technologies Used:
 Backend: Node.js, Express
 Frontend: React
 Chat API: ChatEngine API
+AI Integration: Custom AI Bots
 Styling: CSS

 Getting Started:
 Prerequisites:

-Make sure you have the following installed on your machine:
+Ensure you have the following installed on your machine:

 Node.js
 npm (Node Package Manager)
 Installation:

-Clone the repository
+Clone the repository:

-bash

-Copy code
+Open your terminal:

 git clone https://github.com/Hatimsel/portfolio_project
 cd portfolio_project
 Install dependencies:

-bash

-Copy code

-# For the backend
+For the backend:

-cd backend
+cd server
 npm install

-# For the frontend
+For the frontend:

-cd ../frontend
+cd ../client
 npm install

-Set up ChatEngine API
+Set up ChatEngine API:

 Create an account on ChatEngine.
 Create a new project and obtain the Project ID and Private Key.

-Configure environment variables
+Configure environment variables:

-Create a .env file in the server directory and add the following:
+Create a .env file in the backend directory and add the following:

-env

-Copy code

 CHATENGINE_PROJECT_ID=your_project_id
 CHATENGINE_PRIVATE_KEY=your_private_key

 Running the Application:

-Start the backend server
+Start the backend server:

-bash

-Copy code

-cd backend
+cd server
 npm start

-The backend server will be running on http://localhost:3001.
+The backend server will be running on http://localhost:9000.

 Start the frontend:

-bash

-Copy code

-cd ../frontend
+cd ../client
 npm run dev
 The frontend will be running on http://localhost:5173.

 Usage:

 Register an account: Create a new account or log in with an existing one.

-Create/Join chat rooms: Start a new chat room or join existing ones.
+Create/Join chat rooms: Start new chat rooms and add members or join existing ones.
 Send messages: Enjoy real-time messaging with other users.
+Interact with AI Bots: Utilize the Assistant, Coder, and Autocomplete Bots for enhanced interactions.

 Contributing:
 We welcome contributions!
 If you have any ideas or suggestions, feel free to open an issue or create a pull request.